MatthewMaxy/Pb-Intellegenct/README.md

 # Pb-Intellegenct
-+ A demo projects written dealing with my SRTP project
++ A demo projects written to deal with my SRTP project
 + The backend is missing and the front end is kept here
 + A vue + Flask project